-Choje Lama Yeshe Losal Rinpoche, our Abbot and spiritual guide recently announced the removal of course fees at Samye Ling for Dharma teachings, in honour of his brother Choje Akong Tulku Rinpoche.
-Samye Dzong will be doing the same.
+Choje Lama Yeshe Losal Rinpoche, our Abbot and spiritual guide recently announced the removal of fees for Dharma activities at Kagyu Samye Ling, in honour of his brother Choje Akong Tulku Rinpoche.
+Since the time of Lord Buddha there has been a tradition of supporting the Dharma through offerings, and so Lama Rinpoches wish is that Dharma students will continue to support the Dharma through the meritorious act of donations.
+Kagyu Samye Dzong Glasgow will be doing the same with its Dharma events.

 Alice was raised in a Buddhist family, her father being one of Akong Rinpoches very first students in the UK.
 This has led her to have a lifelong connection with Samye Ling and when she finished school she took a year out to do a Ngondro retreat.
 Since then, Alice has gone on to deepen her experience of the Dharma by completing a 4 year retreat and then a 3 year 3 month retreat, and now is the caretaker/cook on Holy Isle.